VictorGoic0/Recording-Electron-App/tasks.md

-# ClipCreate - Development Tasks
+# ClipForge - Development Tasks

 ## Overview

-This document breaks down the ClipCreate project into 10 pull requests (PRs), each with numbered subtasks.
+This document breaks down the ClipForge project into 10 pull requests (PRs), each with numbered subtasks.
 Complete PRs 1-6 by Tuesday 10:59 PM CT for MVP, then PRs 7-10 by Wednesday 10:59 PM CT for final submission.

 ---